Phil-G-94/mediaElementInterface/README.md

 - <audio> elements have the same HTMLMediaElement functionality available.
 Implement audio example alongside.

-- Turn the timer inner <div> element into a true seek bar/scroller - allowing the user to navigate to any point in the video by clicking at that point on the bar.
+- Turn the timer (inner div) into a true seek bar/scroller - allowing the user to navigate to any point in the video by clicking at that point on the bar.